I'm looking to head to Thailand for 3 weeks, end of august through to sept. What's the best things to do.

 You could try this infamous market just south of Bangkok: http://journals.worldnomads.com/simon_monk/story/35426/Thailand/The-famous-train-market-of-Mae-Klong

 My favourite area was the far north-east, up near the lao border.
-Much more 'authentic' than many typical tourist places. over 5 years ago
+Much more 'authentic' than many typical tourist places. about 7 years ago

 North East is my pick for sure!
 Chiang Rai, I got truly stuck there for weeks, lax small place, easy to blend with locals at the Peace house (bar), awesome people and cool as things to do nearby : Black House blew my mind, and White temple is very cool too!